-If you are a doctor, Twitter offers you an interesting opportunity.
-You are able to communicate and connect with your potential patients.
+If you are a lawyer, Twitter offers you an interesting opportunity.
+You are able to communicate and connect with your potential clients.
 According to Twitter, participating with other Twitter users "shrinks the emotional distance between your company and your customers."
-You can also search your name or your practice's to see what people are saying about you.
+You can also search your name or that of your firm's to see what people are saying about you.
 Twitter gives you the chance to share helpful information and stay updated on events that could impact your practice.